-Proxy Solicited by the Board of Directors of Rollins, Inc. for Annual Meeting of Stockholders, Tuesday, April 26, 2005, 12:40 P.M.
+Proxy Solicited by the Board of Directors of Rollins, Inc. for Annual Meeting of Stockholders, Tuesday, April 25, 2006, 12:30 P.M.

-The undersigned hereby constitutes and appoints GARY W. ROLLINS and R. RANDALL ROLLINS, and each of them, jointly and severally, proxies, with full power of substitution, to vote all shares of Common Stock which the undersigned is entitled to vote at the Annual Meeting of Stockholders to be held on April 26, 2005, at 12:40 P.M. at 2170 Piedmont Road, N.E., Atlanta, Georgia, or any adjournment thereof.
+The undersigned hereby constitutes and appoints GARY W. ROLLINS and R. RANDALL ROLLINS, and each of them, jointly and severally, proxies, with full power of substitution, to vote all shares of Common Stock which the undersigned is entitled to vote at the Annual Meeting of Stockholders to be held on April 25, 2006, at 12:30 P.M. at 2170 Piedmont Road, N.E., Atlanta, Georgia, or any adjournment thereof.

-The undersigned acknowledges receipt of Notice of the Annual Meeting and Proxy Statement, each dated March 23, 2005, grants authority to said proxies, or either of them, or their substitutes, to act in the absence of others, with all the powers which the undersigned would possess if personally present at such meeting and hereby ratifies and confirms all that said proxies, or their substitutes, may lawfully do in the undersigned's name, place or stead.
-The undersigned instructs said proxies, or either of them, to vote as follows:
+The undersigned acknowledges receipt of Notice of Annual Meeting and Proxy Statement, each dated April 4, 2006, grants authority to said proxies, or either of them, or their substitutes, to act in the absence of others, with all the powers which the undersigned would possess if personally present at such meeting and hereby ratifies and confirms all that said proxies, or their substitutes, may lawfully do in the undersigned's name, place or stead.